data-science-extensions/data-science-extensions/docs/guides/querying-data/index.md

 ## 1. Filtering and Selecting

-The first section will demonstrate how to filter and select data from the DataFrames.
+This first section will demonstrate how to filter and select data from the DataFrames.
 This is a common operation in data analysis, allowing us to focus on specific subsets of the data.

 === "Pandas"

     In Pandas, we can use boolean indexing to filter rows based on specific conditions.
 As you can see in this first example, this looks like using square brackets, within which we define a column and a condition.
 In the below example, we can use string values to filter categorical data.

+    For more information about filtering in Pandas, see the [Pandas documentation on filtering][pandas-subsetting].

     ```py {.pandas linenums="1" title="Filter sales data for specific category"}
     electronics_sales_pd: pd.DataFrame = df_sales_pd[df_sales_pd["category"] == "Electronics"]